uensalo/gin/README.md

 The input files to these programs can be obtained from the [minigraph repository](https://github.com/lh3/minigraph) and [GENCODE Release 40](https://www.gencodegenes.org/human/release_40.html).
 For the pangenome, to simplify things, one might also convert nucleotide substitution codes to `N`s.

-Alternatively, [this Google Drive link hosts the input files ready to be benchmarked, including the vertex permutations](`https://drive.google.com/drive/folders/1q27lbbjXbHatMXARKhcHacWGnwaCISkO?usp=sharing`).
-Note that generating vertex permutations is a memory intensive procedure, and it is recommended to download these from the Google Drive link and place them under `benchmark/res/permutation`.

 Then, run
 ```bash